AOEpeople/sane-url-builder/Readme.md

 ```

 ## solution
 Just build your url using sane-url-builder which provides a clean interface for creating urls.
-For the above example it would look like:
+For the above example it would look like (all of the following examples are based on their predecessors):

 ```javascript
 var sub = new SaneUrlBuilder;